microsoft/update-server-server-sync/README.md

 ### See [MS-WSUSSS](https://docs.microsoft.com/en-us/openspecs/windows_protocols/ms-wsusss/f49f0c3e-a426-4b4b-b401-9aeb2892815c) for the complete technical documentation of the protocol.

-## Compiling the code
+## Referencing the library in your project

-Requirements: Visual Studio 2017 with C# development tools installed.
+The easiest way is to use the published NuGet package.
+In your .NET Core project, add a reference to the [UpdateServices.ServerServerSync NuGet package](https://www.nuget.org/packages/UpdateServices.ServerServerSync).
+Make sure to check "Include prerelease" if searching for the NuGet package in Visual Studio.

-Open build\server-server-update-sync.sln in Visual Studio and build the solution.
+Alternatively, you can compile the code yourself.
+Visual Studio 2017 with .Net Core development tools is required to build the solution provided at build\server-server-update-sync.sln

 ## Using the library

 The library provides a higher level of abstraction for interacting with an update server than the underlying SOAP.
 Authentication, server configuration, batched queries, metadata and content cross-linking are handled internally.
 Update XML metadata is parsed into C# objects for easy access to update properties: prerequisites, bundled updates, files, categories, etc.

 #### The UpstreamServerClient object: